Bobby Dalton (boxer)

 Bobby Dalton (born 16 December 1998) is an English professional boxer.
-He has held the English welterweight title since July 2025.
+He held the English welterweight title in 2025.

 Career

 After an amateur career which saw him win 33 of 50 bouts including becoming a two-time North East champion, Dalton turned professional in 2022.
 Unbeaten in his first nine pro-fights, he defeated Jeff Saunders for the vacant Northern Area welterweight title at Rainton Meadows Arena in Houghton-le-Spring on 30 November 2024.

 In his 11th contest in the paid ranks, Dalton faced Ben Vaughan for the vacant English welterweight title at King's Hall in Stoke on 26 July 2025.
 He won via majority decision with two of the ringside judges scoring the fight 97–93 and 96–95 respectively in his favour, while the third had it a 95–95 draw.

-Dalton is scheduled to make the first defense of his title against Joel Kodua at the Vaillant Arena in Derby on 29 November 2025.
+Dalton made the first defense of his title against Joel Kodua at the Vaillant Arena in Derby on 29 November 2025.
+He lost by unanimous decision.